Maximin Relative Improvement: Fair Learning as a Bargaining Problem: Problem Formulation

 \section{Problem Formulation}

 We consider a general prediction setting with $m$ groups indexed by $g\in\cG=\{1, \ldots, m\}$.
 Each group has distribution $P_g$ over $\cX \times \cY$, where $X\in\cX$ denotes covariates and $Y\in\cY$ is the response variable.
-We do not make assumptions about whether $X$ contains about group membership information.
 Our goal is to find $f\in\cF$ using $X$ to predict $Y$ while extracting the most signal in the worst-group case to ensure fairness.